tlorans/defi-gmx-v2/README.md

 - where are the tokens stored?
 - who can create orders?
 - who can execute orders?
+- who pays for the gas on orders?
 - why short receives USDC?
 - [x] why longs pay shorts when long interest exceeds short interest
   - price up -> demand to open long -> pay premium to shors